NKB 200cc/64cc ULTRA HIGH FLOW CYLINDER HEADS

 We have complete top end hardware kits available for the NKB-200 heads in our other listings.
 The kit has the correct head and intake gaskets, head bolts with special washers, and stainless intake bolts.
-The most popular kit is the TEK-1003-1206, or for those that favor the MLS multi layer style head gaskets, part number TEK-5219-1206, or any TEK kit that has the 1206 part number in it.
-The first number is the type of head gaskets, and we offer around 5 different head gaskets that will work with the NKB heads.
+Be sure to select the top end kit with, "steam hole" head gaskets.
 The 1206 is the intake gasket part number, and that is mandatory for use with the sbc NKB heads.
 Some intake manifolds will sit too low due to their design, and the 1266 extra thick intake gaskets may be required.

 Very Important Note.

 If you are using an Edelbrock Performer EPS intake then you will need to use a 1205 intake gasket instead of the 1206.
 This is due to intake flange not covering the top of the 1206 intake gasket properly.
 The 1205 is slightly small for the NKB heads, and may need a very slight amount of trimming to avoid any gasket materiel hanging over into the intake runner.
 We have been through this procedure in our engine room many times for engines using the Performer EPS intake.

 These heads are also available in angle plug style, and with steam holes.
 See our other listings.